 Take the time to find a neutral color that will enhance the look of your home.
 The time and attention you take will show that you cared about the house and wanted it to look its best.
 If you take shortcuts in the paint color, what other shortcuts did you take that aren't as apparent?

-Women Want a House That is in Good Repair
+7. Women Want a House That Is in Good Repair

 When people buy a house, they will have to adjust to a new mortgage, buy furniture and decorate their new place.
 They don't want any large upcoming expenses, like an old roof or furnace that will need to be replaced.

-This missing light switch cover showed to me that the house was not ready.
+This missing light switch cover showed me that the house was not ready.
 I couldn't simply move in my furniture and start living there.
-It also showed me a lack of attention to detail, and made me wonder what other places were missing the attention that they required.
+It also showed me a lack of attention to detail and made me wonder what other places were missing the attention that they required.

 What Do Women Home Buyers Want?